 How To Protect Car Paint From Peeling?

 2. Keep a clean machine.
 Take care to wash off contaminants and potentially abrasive particles.
 Keep your car clean!
-To really keep your paint perfect, commit to a clay bar session 3-4 times a year.
+To really keep your paint perfect, commit to a clay bar session and car detailing in Ottawa 3-4 times a year.
 Follow cleaning with a protective coat of wax.

 3. Park safely.
 Give your car a break – park in the shade or a garage whenever possible.
 In a public lot, try to find a spot away from other vehicles (or worst case, park beside the nicest vehicle), so there’s less danger of a scratch or two.